iTwin/itwinjs-core/docs/bis/guide/data-organization/information-hierarchy.md

 ## Example Information Hierarchy

-The following instance diagram depicts the information hierarchy for an hypothetical campus.
+The following instance-diagram depicts the information hierarchy for an hypothetical campus.
 It shows the organization of data in two modeling perspectives: Physical and Functional, as well as catalog-data in Definition models.
+See [Instance-diagram Conventions](../references/instance-diagram-conventions.md) for details about the conventions used.

 &nbsp;
 ![Information Hierarchy](../media/information-hierarchy.png)